-Below is a brief run down of services and activities offered by Muscular Dystrophy SA, for more information regarding each activity or service, visit the get support tab.
+Below is a brief run down of services and activities offered by Muscular Dystrophy SA.
+Click on the activity or service you are interested in to learn more or visit the ‘Get Support’ tab.

-- Christmas Party – In late November each year, Muscular Dystrophy SA holds a family Christmas party to celebrate the festive season with great food, company and entertainment.
+Christmas Party – In early December each year, Muscular Dystrophy SA holds a family Christmas party to celebrate the festive season with great food, company and entertainment.
 Clients, carers, volunteers, Muscular Dystrophy SA staff and friends of Muscular Dystrophy SA are all welcome.